Plantscaping Benefits: Plants are Nature’s Air Freshener

 Scale are small, roundish, brown or gray, hard or soft-shelled scab-like pests that can be found just about anywhere on the plant.
 Like mealy bugs, scale secrete honeydew.
 Scale are quite persistent and they adhere to the plant even after the pests are dead.

 What can you do?

-Proper care/grooming of your plantscaping design as well as early detection and timely and appropriate treatment will do much to alleviate a sever pest infestation.
+Proper care/grooming of plants as well as early detection and timely and appropriate treatment will do much to alleviate a severe pest infestation.
 Keep plants at proper moisture level (neither too wet nor too dry) and keep plants in an area with adequate light availability.
 Pests are usually found on new growth where plant material is more tender and therefore easier to penetrate.
 Isolate infested plants from healthy plants.
 Spray infested area with diluted rubbing alcohol/liquid soap (plus a dab of vanilla to mask medicinal smell), which will dry the protective outer shell of the insect.
-Repeat treatments are usually necessary.
+Repeat treatments are necessary.
 Use an insecticidal soap, systemic insecticide, or a chemical suggested by your local nursery.
 Even flea collars and “no pest strips” will reduce pest populations.
 Follow directions on labels and always thoroughly wash hands after using chemicals.

-Contact us for free specific instructions, we are happy to help you solve the problem.
+Contact us for free specific instructions ; we are happy to help you solve the problem.